KhalilDMK/EBPR/README.md

 # EBPR
 Pytorch implementation of the paper "Debiased Explainable Pairwise Ranking from Implicit Feedback".

-This is an anonymous copy of the private Github repository for The Web Conference submission.
+This is an anonymous copy of the private Github repository for RecSys submission.

 ## Environment settings
 We use Pytorch 1.7.1.